duffn/terraform-provider-alertlogic/README.md

 This is a Terraform provider for the [Alert Logic Cloud Insights API](https://console.cloudinsight.alertlogic.com/api/#/).

-This is in _very early_ development and only supports a single of the [myriad of endpoints](https://console.cloudinsight.alertlogic.com/api/#/) of the API.
+This is in _very early_ development and only supports a few of the [myriad of endpoints](https://console.cloudinsight.alertlogic.com/api/#/) of the API.
 Expect the API here to break often during early development.

 ## Usage